v-franco/smart-garden-system/README.md

 IoT based smart gardening system

 # Overview
 This project consists of a IoT smart gardenign system using a Raspberry Pi and 3 NodeMCUs located in different households.
+The control and monitoring of the sensors was made through a website hosted by the Raspberry Pi using a DDNS.

 # Physical installation
 This project required the use of electronic materials such as breadboards, solenoid valves (127V, 60Hz), relay modules, thermistors (10k ohms), humidity sensors, UTP cable, jumper cables, etc.